Fitus/Zaloha.sh/DOCUMENTATION.md

 Option <b>--findSourceOps</b> are additional operands for the FIND command that scans &lt;sourceDir&gt; only, and the option <b>--findGeneralOps</b> are additional operands for both FIND commands (scans of both &lt;sourceDir&gt; and &lt;backupDir&gt;).

+Both options <b>--findSourceOps</b> and <b>--findGeneralOps</b> can be passed in several times.
+This allows to construct the final &lt;findSourceOps&gt; and &lt;findGeneralOps&gt;
+in Zaloha part-wise, e.g. expression by expression.

 Difference between &lt;findSourceOps&gt; and &lt;findGeneralOps&gt;
 -------------------------------------------------------